ezsystems/commerce-documentation/docs/guide/wishlist_and_stored_baskets/wishlist_and_stored_baskets.md

 - [wishlists](wishlist_and_stored_basket_wishlist.md)
 - [stored baskets](wishlist_and_stored_basket_stored_baskets.md) - custom named lists

-This feature is available only for logged-in customers with accounts.
+This feature is available only for logged-in customers.

 The difference between a wishlist and a stored basket is that there is only one wishlist per user, but there can be many stored baskets with different names for one user.